About this listing

 The terminus to the City Creek Canyon Nature Preserve and the Bonneville Shoreline Trail –– a 150 mile trail system –– are within walking distance affording access to 100s of acres of open space and near wilderness.
 The trail head is a few blocks up the street (.8 mi / 1.3km) is at an elevation of 5,280' feet -- a 'mile high' above sea level.
 From here, trails meander through the foothills and micro sub-canyons ascending to as high as 8,040' feet above sea level.
 The canyon and foothill habitat is home to bear, moose, elk, deer, cougar, bobcat and coyote.

 The home is situated at 4,916' feet above sea level and 589 feet above downtown Salt Lake City.
 (In meters, that's 1498 meters above sea level and 180 meters above downtown Salt Lake City.

 High Avenues Modern was built in 1951 and is one of the first homes built above 11th Avenue.
-It was designed by Swiss-born architect Ed Dreier who studied under Mies Van der Rohe.
-Dreier conceived of and designed some of Salt Lake City’s most unique homes through the 1950′s, 1960′s and 1970′s.
+It was designed by Don Earl who designed many of Salt Lake City’s most unique homes through the 1950′s, 1960′s and 1970′s.
 This is a comfortable home with gobs of space, good bones, bright natural light, long south facing views and large rooms –– yet all the bedrooms are cozy, intimate and quiet spaces.